olegsych/MefBuild/README.md

 ========

-MefBuild is a lightweight library powered by the [Microsoft Extensibility Framework](http://mef.codeplex.com/) for implementing complex, extensible build systems.
+MefBuild is a lightweight library powered by the [Microsoft Extensibility Framework](http://mef.codeplex.com/) for implementing powerful and extensible build systems in .NET code.
 MefBuild mimics MSBuild.

 Getting Started
 ---------------